rdf-pipeline/team-docs/README.md

 ![noflo ui without a graph](images/empty-ui.png)

-By clicking the name of the graph ( where it says `default/main` in the top left ), you should see a list of components that you can filter through by typing.
+By clicking the name of the graph ( where it says `default/main` in the top left ), you should see a list of components.
+You can filter this list by typing a few characters of the component you wish to find.

 Some basic components included with noflo are prefixed with `CORE`, such as `CORE/CALLBACK`.

 Many of our components start with the prefix `RDF-COMPONENTS`, such as `RDF-COMPONENTS/ADD-METADATA`.

 If you see a long list of components that includes both of these examples, then your installation is likely successful.
-Let's try to create and run a graph to be sure.
+Let's try to create and run a graph to check!

 ## Getting Started

 Open [localhost:3569](http://localhost:3569/) in your browser, click the `default/main` label and select the `CORE/Output` component to create a node in the graph.
 Click that node, and enter a string literal, such as "Hello, JSON!" in the input field labeled `in`.
-Pressing `Escape` `Tab` or `Enter` should hide the inspector, leaving you with a canvas that looks like this:
+Pressing `Escape`, `Tab`, or `Enter` should hide the inspector, leaving you with a canvas that looks like this:

 ![noflo ui without a graph](images/hello-json.png)

-When you click the blue triangle in the top right, it will print that text out to the same terminal where you ran noflo-nodejs.
+When you click the blue triangle in the top right, it will run the flow, and print that text out to the same terminal where you ran noflo-nodejs.

 [Full Guide](Getting-Started.md)